alexejk/go-xmlrpc/README.md

 * Order of fields is important.
 * Outer struct should contain exported field for each response parameter.
 * Structs may contain pointers - they will be initialized if required.

+## Building

+To build this project, simply run `make all`.
+If you prefer building in Docker instead - `make build-in-docker` is your friend.